 We’ve seen clients mess up their case because they tried to do things themselves, such as attending a marriage-based green card interview and responding to a Notice of Intent to Deny the visa petition without counsel.
 Unless your case is squeaky clean and you know exactly what you’re doing, get legal advice and representation from a reputable attorney.

 For more information, read our article, “Why hire an immigration lawyer when immigration consultants and online immigration services offer lower rates?”

 Can you represent me if I don’t live in Minnesota?

 The firm is founded by Dyan Williams, who is licensed to practice law in the State of Minnesota.
-Dyan Williams Law PLLC is located in Downtown Minneapolis.
+Dyan Williams Law PLLC is a virtual law firm with a physical office at IDS Center, Suite 900, 80 S 8th Street, Minneapolis.
 Because immigration law is federal, we represent clients in all 50 states and in every country around the world in U.S. immigration matters.

 We have handled many cases where the clients, applicants or beneficiaries live out of state or overseas, and have never met us in person.
 With today’s technology and fast courier service, in-person meetings between attorneys and clients are largely unnecessary.

 When it comes to attending a USCIS interview that is out of state, we can travel there or partner with a local attorney.
 Given the right preparation, and assuming your case does not have red flags, you can also attend the interview without an attorney.